 McVay Rock Beach McVay Rock State Recreation Site

-This is a rocky beach that is a productive rockhounding location year-round.
-The best time for gems search and collection remains a low tide that follows a winter storm.
+This rocky beach is good for finding rocks all year.
+The best time to search for gems is at low tide after a winter storm.

 Crissey Field State Recreation Site Rockhounding - Rocks Crissey Field State Recreation Site